 - Lynch Gerald, Roughnecks Drillers, and Tool Pushers (Austin: University of Texas Press, 1991).

-It is also important to acknowledge the industry’s dark side.
+It is important to acknowledge the oil industry’s dark side.
 There is a growing body of literature describing the impact of oil industrialization on adjacent — often nonwhite — communities.
 Lack of regulation and intention to oil’s environment impact resulted in increased cancer rates, reproductive and nervous system disorders, and respiratory maladies.
 Most of these works recount stories of community activism and resilience in the face of corporate indifference and systemic poverty.

 - Steve Early, Refinery Town: Big Oil, Big Money, and the Remaking of an American City (Boston: Beacon Press, 2017).